Venafi/cert-manager-venafi-demo/README.md

     ./charts/venafi-issuer
 ```

-## Starting node.js application that gets certificate from TPP
+## Starting node.js application that gets certificate from Venafi Platform

 This is a demo scenario to demonstrate how cert-manager work with certificates resources.
 Also this scenario may be usefull when you don't want to use ingress controller to terminate SSL traffic.